aryan109/tf_people_counter/WRITEUP.md

-My method(s) to compare models before and after conversion to Intermediate Representations were... the size of intermediate representation is: my_model.bin = 65M and my_model.xml = 110K.
+My method(s) to compare models before and after conversion to Intermediate Representations were... the size of original model is 266M which consist of following contents: checkpoint                  frozen_inference_graph.mapping      model.ckpt.index  pipeline.config frozen_inference_graph.pb       model.ckpt.data-00000-of-00001  model.ckpt.meta   saved_model

+for the converion into IR we require only 2 files from this: frozen_inference_graph.pb and pipeline.config after the conversion the size of intermediate representation is: my_model.bin = 65M and my_model.xml = 110K.
-The difference between model accuracy pre- and post-conversion was...

-The size of the model pre- and post-conversion was...

-The inference time of the model pre- and post-conversion was...
+due to the optimized Intermediate Representation of the model inference time is reduced by about 7%

 ## Assess Model Use Cases